-- The Children Act 1989 and The Children Act 2004 - Section 5B(11) of the Female Genital Mutilation Act 2003, as inserted by section 74 of the Serious Crime Act 2015 - The Rehabilitation of Offenders Act 1974 - Safeguarding Vulnerable Groups Act 2006 - Counter-Terrorism and Security Act 2015 (and the Prevent Duty guidance) - The Education Act 2002 - The School Staffing (England) Regulations 2009 - Part 1 of the schedule to the Non-Maintained Special Schools (England) Regulations 2015. - The Equality Act (2010) - • - The Human Rights Act 1998, which explains that being subjected to harassment, violence and/or abuse, including that of a sexual nature, may breach any or all of the rights which apply to individuals under the European Convention on Human Rights (ECHR) - The Equality Act 2010, which makes it unlawful to discriminate against people regarding particular protected characteristics (including disability, sex, sexual orientation, gender reassignment and race).
-This means our governors and headteacher should carefully consider how they are supporting their pupils with regard to these characteristics.
-The Act allows our school to take positive action to deal with particular disadvantages affecting pupils (where we can show it is proportionate).
-This includes making reasonable adjustments for disabled pupils.
-For example, it could include taking positive action to support girls where there is evidence that they are being disproportionately subjected to sexual violence or harassment
+- Part 3 of the schedule to the Education (Independent School Standards) Regulations 2014, which places a duty on academies and independent schools to safeguard and promote the welfare of students at the school - Part 1 of the schedule to the Non-Maintained Special Schools (England) Regulations 2015, which places a duty on non-maintained special schools to safeguard and promote the welfare of students at the school - The Children Act 1989 (and 2004 amendment), which provides a framework for the care and protection of children - Section 5B(11) of the Female Genital Mutilation Act 2003, as inserted by section 74 of the Serious Crime Act 2015, which places a statutory duty on teachers to report to the police where they discover that female genital mutilation (FGM) appears to have been carried out on a girl under 18 - Statutory guidance on FGM, which sets out responsibilities with regards to safeguarding and supporting girls affected by FGM - The Rehabilitation of Offenders Act 1974, which outlines when people with criminal convictions can work with children - Schedule 4 of the Safeguarding Vulnerable Groups Act 2006, which defines what 'regulated activity' is in relation to children - Statutory guidance on the Prevent duty, which explains schools' duties under the Counter-Terrorism and Security Act 2015 with respect to protecting people from the risk of radicalisation and extremism - The Human Rights Act 1998, which explains that being subjected to harassment, violence and/or abuse, including that of a sexual nature, may breach any or all of the rights which apply to individuals under the European Convention on Human Rights (ECHR) - The Equality Act 2010, which makes it unlawful to discriminate against people regarding particular protected characteristics (including disability, sex, sexual orientation, gender reassignment and race).
+This means our governors and headteacher should carefully consider how they are supporting their students with regard to these characteristics.
+The Act allows our school to take positive action to deal with particular disadvantages affecting students (where we can show it's proportionate).
+This includes making reasonable adjustments for disabled students.
+For example, it could include taking positive action to support girls where there's evidence that they're being disproportionately subjected to sexual violence or harassment